Linda Gorim, PhD

 Skills:

-- · Demonstrated ability to present research results to farmers and/or scientific audiences
+• Demonstrated ability to present research results to producers and/or scientific audiences

-All Applicants: Applications must include a cover letter, a statement addressing specific background requirements and qualifications, your resume and your transcripts.
+All Applicants: Applications must include a cover letter, a statement addressing specific background requirements and qualifications, a resume, and transcripts.
 These documents should be submitted as a single PDF document.
-The statement addressing qualifications must address each and every one of the qualifications listed in the above sections on education, experience and skills.
+The statement addressing qualifications must address every one of the qualifications listed in the above sections on education, experience, and skills.
 The use of subtitles is strongly recommended.
 We also strongly encourage providing specific examples of actions or behaviors to demonstrate experience or skill.
 Reporting false information in your application will lead to disqualification.

 Inquiries regarding these positions and applications should be emailed to Dr. Linda Gorim at gorim@ualberta.ca